hl-valdemar/honeylang/language_documentation.md

 ## Type Inference

+Types are inferred from the context in which they're first used.
+Once a type is determined for any given name, it will be locked in place and must be cast to the appropriate type explicitly if used in operations with different types.

 ```hon
 # type is inferred from the immediate value, when not used in any context (though this results in a warning from the compiler about unused declarations)
 DEBUG :: true